KyLeoHC/vue-scroll-list/README.md

 # vue-scroll-list
 > A vue component support infinite scroll list.Different item height is also supported.

-> This library is inspired by [vue-virtual-scroll-list](https://github.com/tangbc/vue-virtual-scroll-list)
+note: This library is inspired by [vue-virtual-scroll-list](https://github.com/tangbc/vue-virtual-scroll-list)